awaiyuki/slime/README.md

 # slime
-3D Slime (Viscoelastic Fluid) Simulation using OpenGL (in progress)
+3D Fluid Simulation using OpenGL (in progress)

 ## Features
-- SPH-based Fluid Simulation
+- SPH-based Simulation
-- Surface Extraction using Marching Cubes Algorithm
+- Surface Extraction using Marching Cubes
+- Neighbour Search using Spatial Hashing
 - Parallelized Using CUDA

 ## Clone with submodules